 This tropical fruit salad, made with fresh papaya, mango, pineapple, bananas and grated coconut is the best tasting fruit salad… EVER!!

-Fruit salad is naturally low-fat, low-sodium, gluten-free, vegan, paleo friendly, clean-eating dish you can serve for brunch, snack or dessert.
-Yes, there is sugar in fruit, but it's natural and unprocessed, and loaded with vitamins, antioxidants, phytonutrients and fiber.
+Fruit salad is super healthy, naturally low-fat, low-sodium, gluten-free, vegan and paleo friendly.
+Yes, there is sugar in fruit, but it’s natural and unprocessed, and loaded with vitamins, antioxidants, phytonutrients and fiber.
 Unless you have to watch your sugar for health reason, the USDA suggests you eat about 1-1/2 to 2 cups of fruit a day.

 - 2 mangoes, peeled and diced 3/4-inch cubes (2 1/2 cups)

-- 1 fresh pineapple, peeled and diced reserving the juice 3/4-inch cubes (4 cups)
+- 1 large fresh pineapple, peeled and diced reserving the juice 3/4-inch cubes (4 cups)

 - 2 large bananas, peeled and diced 3/4-inch cubes (2 cups)